thriveweb/deking-new/content/pages/about-team.md

     profileImage: /images/uploads/img_8922.jpg
     profileImage2: /images/uploads/img_4347.jpg
   - bio: >-
-      Laurie is our metal roofing guru with an inheritance of knowledge from previously working in the trade with his fathers patio business (Now retired)

-      His 5 year old daughter keeps him more than entertained in the weekends!
+      Ben is married with 3 children and lives on an acreage block where they have plenty of room for outdoor activities, these include: off road motorbikes, fishing, camping, etc.
-    name: Laurie
+    name: Ben
-    occupation: Patio Installer
+    occupation: Carpenter
-    profileImage: /images/uploads/qa5l-8axrxwftg-16-t3fq.jpg
+    profileImage: /images/uploads/ccd7aad1-8470-48b8-80c3-f96356c8e1d0_1_201_a.jpeg
-    profileImage2: /images/uploads/oxncvwccqtudlf1jsowapw.jpg
+    profileImage2: /images/uploads/ccd7aad1-8470-48b8-80c3-f96356c8e1d0_1_201_a.jpeg
   - bio: >-
       Luke is our newest recruit with just over a year with the Deking team.
       Luke gained his carpentry qualification through the armed services which